speedracer05/Matplotlib-Challenge/README.md

 # Introduction
-This repository contains a .ipynb file analyzing data from a fictional pharmaceutical company.
-The data was loaded into the jupyter notebook using the pandas Python library.
-Pandas was also used to format the data into different dataframes to be used to create various data visualizations.
-The following visualizations were made using Matplotlib to understand fictional cancer study data.
+This repository contains an .ipynb file that analyzing two datasets, as part of UC Davis's Data Analytics bootcamp.
+The purpose of the excercise is to assess the drug therapies efficacies against cancer.
+Analysis was conducted using jupyter notebook, and several Python modules to manipulate the data and create various data visualizations from which observations and insights could be derived.
 -------------------------

 ## Table of contents
 * [General info](#general-info)